Arekkusuva/react-native-image-slider/README.md

 ## Updates

-New props for dots style was added
+New property "buttonsStyle" for dots style was added.

 ## License